 Destitute travellers were given an accommodation, a chunk of bread, cheese and wine for refreshment; at lunchtime there was also soup.
 Sick people were cared for until they were ready to continue their travel.
 It is said that annually more than 4000 poor and destitute people have been looked after in the hospice.

 After a varied history – among other things the building had to be reconstructed after the war between the Russian and the French at the beginning of the 19th century – the hospice became a property of Canton Ticino.

-Finally, the group of buildings on the pass, to which beside the hospice also the “Sust”, a goods storage building, and the Hotel San Gottardo belong, was acquired by the Pro Sankt Gotthard foundation.
+Finally, the group of buildings on the pass, to which beside the hospice also the old “Sust”, a goods storage building, and the Albergo San Gottardo belong, was acquired by the Fondazione Pro San Gottardo.
 Its aim was to maintain the buildings and the landscape of the St. Gotthard as witnesses of the nation’s history and as a symbol of Switzerland’s freedom and independence for future generations.

 The hospice’s European dimension

-Meanwhile the foundation has restored all of the buildings.
+Meanwhile the Foundation has restored all of the buildings.
 The old “Sust” has been turned into a museum, which also contains a restaurant.
 Every year, thousands of people from all over the world visit the museum.
 Also the decay of the hospice has been prevented.
 Since August 2010 it is run as a 3 star hotel.
-With its 14 rooms and 30 beds it serves as outbuilding of the Hotel San Gottardo.
+With its 13 rooms and 28 beds it serves as outbuilding of the Albergo San Gottardo.

 Because of its significance for the history and culture of Europe the hospice has been awarded with the European Heritage Seal.
 The reason for the labelling was that for centuries the hospice has been considered a symbol for the connection between the cultures in the North and in the South of Europe.